Pogodno: History

-In 1930, at 5 Wieniawskiego Street was opened the Holy Cross Church of the Protestant denomination, in place of a former chapel from 1834.
-In 1946, it was adopted into a Catholic church.
+In 1930, the Holy Cross Church was opened at the current Wieniawskiego Street, in the place of a former chapel from 1834.
+It belonged to the Protestant denomination.
+In 1946, it was adopted into a Roman Catholic parish church.
 The temple was further expanded in 1978, with a new conjoined building.

-In the 1930s, at Unii Lubelskiej Street begun being constructed the Hitler Youth Sports Field (Hitlerjugend Sport-Platz), envisioned to become the largest sports complex in Europe, with a several fields, and total capacity of 100,000 spectators.
-It was never finished, and its construction abandoned, most likely due to the huge financial costs.
+In the 1930s, the Hitler Youth Sports Field (Hitlerjugend Sport-Platz), begun being developed at the current Unii Lubelskiej Street, being envisioned to become the largest sports complex in Europe, with several fields, and total capacity of 100,000 spectators.
+It was never finished, and its construction abandoned, most likely due to the enormous financial costs.